 Security for the loan is provided by a pledge of the net revenue of the District, excluding certain revenues as defined in the loan agreement.
-Additionally the District has covenanted to establish and collect such rates, fees and charges, together with other available revenues will be at least sufficient to pay the sum of: a) operation and maintenance expenses, b) 110% of the debt services on the loan, c) the amount, if any, to be paid into any debt service reserve account in connection with any obligations secured by a lien on the net revenue which lien is on a parity with the lien of this loan agreement on the net revenue, d) a sum equal to the debt service on any obligations secured by a lien on the net revenue which lien is subordinate to the lien of this loan agreement on the net revenue which lien is on a parity obligations secured by a lien on the net revenue which lien is subordinate to the lien of this loan agreement on the net revenue which lien is subordinate to the lien of this loan agreement on the net revenue which lien is subordinate to the lien of this loan agreement on the net revenue which lien is subordinate to the lien of this loan agreement on the net revenue which lien is subordinate to the lien of this loan agreement on the net revenue which lien is on a parity with the liens or other indebtedness not described above and payable out of the gross revenue of the District.
-For the years ended December 31, 2021 and 2020 the District was in compliance with the revenue requirement as described in b) above.
+Additionally the District has covenanted to establish and collect such rates, fees and charges, together with other available revenues will be at least sufficient to pay the sum of: a) operation and maintenance expenses, b) 110% of the debt services on the loan, c) the amount, if any, to be paid into any debt service reserve account in connection with any obligations secured by a lien on the net revenue which lien is on a parity with the lien of this loan agreement on the net revenue, d) a sum equal to the debt service on any obligations secured by a lien on the net revenue which lien is subordinate to the lien of this loan agreement on the net revenue, and e) amounts necessary to pay and discharge all charges and liens or other indebtedness not described above and payable out of the gross revenue of the District.
+For the years ended December 31, 2022 and 2021 the District was in compliance with the revenue requirement as described in b) above.